HexaCoreRepo/Wallpapers/README.md

 # Wallpapers
-## IceCool Tech Wallpaper Collection!
+## IceCool Tech's Wallpaper Collection!

 This collection is updated regularly with new wallpapers!